-The amount of lead in blood is referred to as the blood lead level is measured in micrograms of lead per deciliter of blood.
+The amount of lead in blood is referred to as the blood lead level (BLL) is measured in micrograms of lead per deciliter (μg/dL) of blood.
 No safe lead level in children has been identified.
 In 2021, the CDC revised the language and utilizes the term "blood lead reference value" (BLRV), which is used to identify children with higher levels of lead in their blood compared to most children.
 The BLRV is based on the 97.5th percentile of the blood lead values among U.S. children ages 1-5 years from 2015-2016 and 2017-2018 National Health and Nutrition Examination Survey (NHANES) cycles.
-The Federal Advisory Committee, called the Lead Exposure and Prevention Advisory Committee, unanimously voted in 2021 in favor of recommending that CDC update the reference value to 3.5 $\mu$ g/dL based on these NHANES data.
-The CDC revised the BLRV to 3.5 $\mu$ g/dL.
-An elevated blood lead level (EBLL) is defined at a blood lead level (BLL) greater or equal (>) to 3.5 $\mu$ g/dL.
-3.5 $\mu$ g/dL.
+The Federal Advisory Committee, called the Lead Exposure and Prevention Advisory Committee, unanimously voted in 2021 in favor of recommending that CDC update the reference value to 3.5 μg/dL based on these NHANES data.
+The CDC revised the BLRV to 3.5 μg/dL.
+An elevated blood lead level (EBLL) is defined as a BLL greater or equal (≥) to 3.5 μg/dL.

-Verbal Risk Assessment and Screening Guidelines
+Lead Risk Assessment and Testing Guidelines

-Any child or pregnant woman having a positive risk factor but not having an EBLL must be provided preventive lead education to prevent future exposures.
+Any child or pregnant woman with a "Yes" or "I don't know" response on the lead risk assessment must be provided preventive lead education to prevent future exposures.